masonpimentel/my-ip/README.md

 https://docs.python-guide.org/starting/install3/linux/

-If you decided to go with Ubuntu 18.04 server, Python 3 is already installed but pip can be installed using the following:
+If you happen to be using Ubuntu 18.04 server, Python 3 is already installed but pip can be installed using the following:

 ```
 $ sudo apt-get install python3-pip